Embodied-AI-Safety-Lab/.github/profile/README.md

 ## 👥 Team

-We are a diverse team of researchers, engineers, and students passionate about AI Safety.
+We are a diverse team of researchers, engineers, and students passionate about Embodied AI Safety.

 <table>
   <tr>